Godot pathfinding / 2026-05-25 / 8 min read

 Multi-size agents in Godot: clearance maps without the headaches

-Godot's grid pathfinding treats every unit as a single cell.
-The moment an agent is 2×2 or 3×3, paths route it through gaps it cannot fit.
-Clearance maps fix it with one precomputed grid that serves every size.
+Godot grid pathfinding treats every unit as one cell, so a 2×2 agent routes through gaps it can't fit.
+Clearance maps fix it with one grid for all sizes.

 The problem: your pathfinder thinks every unit is one cell